mpavani12/SimpleBankingSystem/README.md

 Account Creation:

-Create a new bank account by providing account number, account holder name, and initial balance.
+  * Create a new bank account by entering the account number, account holder name, and initial balance.
-Display account details after successful account creation.
+  * Display the account details after successful account creation.

-Deposit:
+* **Deposit:**

-Deposit money into the account.
+  * Deposit money into the bank account.
-Display the updated account balance after the transaction.
+  * Display the updated available balance after a successful deposit.

-Withdrawal:
+* **Withdrawal:**

-Withdraw money from the account.
+  * Withdraw money from the bank account.
-Check for sufficient balance before processing the withdrawal.
+  * Check whether sufficient balance is available before processing the transaction.
-Display an "Insufficient balance" message when the available balance is not enough.
+  * Display an "Insufficient balance" message when the available balance is not enough.

-Balance Enquiry:
+* **Balance Enquiry:**

-View account number and account holder name.
+  * View the account number and account holder name.
-Check the current available balance.
+  * Check the current available account balance.

-Exception Handling:
+* **Exception Handling:**

-Handles invalid user input using try-catch.
+  * Handle invalid user input using `try-catch`.
-Displays a user-friendly message instead of terminating the application when invalid input is entered.
+  * Display a user-friendly error message when invalid input is entered.

-Java Concepts Used

-Classes and Objects
-Inheritance
-Methods
-this keyword
-Conditional Statements
-Exception Handling
-Scanner for User Input
-Recursion

-Technologies Used

-Java
-Core Java
-Object-Oriented Programming
+* **Transaction Navigation:**

+  * Perform multiple banking transactions without restarting the application.
+  * Continue with another transaction or exit the application.

+* **User Input:**

+  * Accept account details and transaction information from the user using `Scanner`.
+  * Provide menu-based options for different banking operations.

 Clone the repository: